molly/blog/_posts/2022-07-22-celsius-letters.md

 -----
 [Doc 530](https://cases.stretto.com/public/x191/11749/PLEADINGS/1174908172280000000077.pdf), filed August 17, 2022:

 > As we approached the recent bear market I thought this was a safe place to HODL my assets.
 Shortly before the freeze I decided I wanted completely out of Celsius and started to move my assets into the custody wallet and started to update my wallet addresses so I can deposit my funds to my Exodus wallet for safe keeping.
 Unfortunately, for me I was a day late and the freeze occurred while I was changing my addresses and so now the majority of my funds are in Custody.
-The remaining is locked up in a $30,000 loan that I can fulfill, if I can receive my collateral back of 6.18 BTC.
+The remaining is locked up in a $30,000 loan that I can fulfill, if I can receive my collateral back of 6.18 BTC <span class="inserted-note">[~$147,800 on <a href="https://ycharts.com/indicators/bitcoin_price">date of filing</a>]</span>.

 -----
 [Doc 529](https://cases.stretto.com/public/x191/11749/PLEADINGS/1174908172280000000072.pdf), filed July 22, 2022:

 > I would like to take a moment of your time; I had a personal injury settlement and was in contact with Celsius 7 times prior to me depositing my personal injury funds into their company and purchasing crypto coins.
 I was assured that Celsius was not only completely safe to hold and purchase coins, they would help produce high interest returns so my family would be able to maintain my health needs.
 I have been left paralyzed on my right side and my wife has the full-time job of taking care of my personal needs after my accident.

 > At the time Celsius froze all accounts we only had a few thousand dollars that was not invested with Celsius.
 We are now in jeopardy of losing our home and everything we own not to mention having money for basic living, food, utilities, and medical care.
-I have spoken to Celsius, Stretto, and Kirkland & Ellis.
-Celsius and Stretto stated "that basically I would have a better guess as what will happen then they do", Kirkland & Ellis haven't returned any emails or calls.
-Unfortunately, with all of our funds locked by Celsius we don't have the luxury of hiring a law firm.

 -----
 [Doc 512](https://cases.stretto.com/public/x191/11749/PLEADINGS/1174908172280000000023.pdf), filed August 17, 2022: